 We determine if an arrangement is a lease at inception.
 Short-term leases with an initial term of 12 months or less are not recorded on our balance sheet.
-For long-term operating leases with an initial term of greater than 12 months, we recognize an operating right-of-use asset (ROU) and a lease liability based on the present value of future lease payments using an estimated rate of interest that we would pay to borrow equivalent funds on a collateralized basis at the lease commencement date.
+For long-term leases with an initial term of greater than 12 months, we recognize a right-of-use asset (ROU) and a lease liability based on the present value of future lease payments using an estimated rate of interest that we would pay to borrow equivalent funds on a collateralized basis at the lease commencement date.
 We determine the lease term at the commencement date by considering whether renewal options and termination options are reasonably assured of exercise.
-Rent expense for the operating lease is recognized on a straight-line basis over the lease term and is included in operating expenses in our condensed consolidated statements of operations.
+Rent expense for operating leases is recognized on a straight-line basis over the lease term and is included in operating expenses in our unaudited condensed consolidated statements of operations.
+For financing leases, interest expense and amortization of the ROU is included in operating expenses in our unaudited condensed consolidated statements of operations and variable lease payments are recorded as incurred.

 If a lease is modified, the modified contract is evaluated to determine whether it is or contains a lease.
 If a lease continues to exist, the lease modification is determined to be a separate contract when the modification grants the lessee an additional ROU that is not included in the original lease and the lease payments increase commensurate with the standalone price for the additional ROU.
 A lease modification that results in a separate contract will be accounted for in the same manner as a new lease.
-For a modification that is not a separate contract, we reassess the lease classification using the modified terms and conditions and the facts and circumstances as of the effective date of the modification and recognize the amount of the remeasurement of the lease liability for the modified lease as an adjustment to the corresponding operating lease ROU asset.
+For a modification that is not a separate contract, we reassess the lease classification using the modified terms and conditions and the facts and circumstances as of the effective date of the modification and recognize the amount of the remeasurement of the lease liability for the modified lease as an adjustment to the corresponding lease ROU asset.